alexkahn/learnyoujavascript/Learn you JavaScript for fun and profit.md

 - Mouses are BAD

 ## Data
 Here we want to start off with things that describe data.
 The world is all information and we can represent it in many ways but some ways are more sensible then others **but** HFC.
 To go a bit more in depth (use fancy words for ideas) we have two main types: Primative and Reference.
-Primative to type is atom to molecule.
+Primative is to type as atom is to molecule.
 These are the simplest building blocks of the ways to translate real world things into code.
 Reference is a little more complicated.
 References are ways to "point" to something: not making a copy of it for yourself.
 To understand what we mean, let's look at some code.
 ```
 var myFavoriteNumber = 42;
 ```